Vector35/binaryninja-api/docs/dev/bnil-llil.md

 8L
 ```

-Now with some knowledge of the `LowLevelIL` class lets try to do something with it.
-Lets say our goal is to find all the times the register `rdx` is written to in the current function.
+Now with some knowledge of the `LowLevelIL` class let's try to do something with it.
+Let's say our goal is to find all the times the register `rdx` is written to in the current function.
 This code is straight forward:

 ```
 >>> for block in current_function.low_level_il: